Osinbajo: Nigerians to Enjoy Living Standard Similar to Developed Economies - THISDAYLIVE

 “In order to create a more inclusive society that enhances the quality of life, government has continued to implement social investment programmes.
 The sum of N500 billion has been appropriated annually for the scheme since 2016.
 This reflects the continued determination of government to pursue an inclusive society and achieve a pro-poor policy.

-“Policies such as the N-Power scheme has seen over 500,000 graduates and 26,000 non-graduates engaged.
-Under the national Home-grown Feeding Progammme, as at March 2019, over 9.5 million school children across 30 states are being fed.
-The Government Enterprise and Empowerment Programme has seen to the disbursement of $1.71 million loans to small businesses across the 36 states and the FCT.
+“Policies such as the N-Power scheme have seen over 500,000 graduates and 26,000 non-graduates engaged.
+Under the national Home-grown Feeding Programme, as at March 2019, over 9.5 million school children across 30 states are being fed…the Government Enterprise and Empowerment Programme has seen to the disbursement of $1.71 million loans to small businesses across the 36 states and the FCT.

 “Over 297,973 households in 26 states across the country are benefiting from the conditional cash transfer scheme.
 Let me commend the NES for organising this conference and state the fact that progress we seek in our lives can only be achieved when anchored in credible economic development agenda at all levels of government.”